Martina Laird

-Martina Laird (born 1971) is a Trinidadian actress, director and acting teacher.
+Martina Laird (born 1971) is a Trinidadian British actress of stage, film and television.

 Early life and education

-Martina Laird was born in Port of Spain, Trinidad, in 1971.
-Her interest in Drama began early, when she was seven years old, and from the age of 13 she studied with such local luminaries as Beryl McBurnie, and regularly attended performances at the Little Carib Theatre.
-At the age of 17, Laird went to England, having won a national scholarship to study French at the University of Kent at Canterbury, and she did Drama as part of her degree course.
+Martina Laird was born in 1971 in Port of Spain, Trinidad.
+Her interest in drama began early, when she was seven years old, and from the age of 13 she studied with such local luminaries as Beryl McBurnie, and regularly attended performances at the Little Carib Theatre.

+At the age of 17, Laird went to the United Kingdom, having won a national scholarship to study French at the University of Kent at Canterbury, and she did drama as part of her degree course.
 Having told her parents of her acting ambitions at the age of 20, on the advice of Derek Walcott, who was a family friend, Laird went on to attend the Webber Douglas Academy of Dramatic Art.

 Career

-After beginning her acting career on the stage, she landed a role in the BBC TV drama Casualty, most memorably playing the character Comfort for several years.
+After beginning her acting career on the stage, she landed a role in the BBC TV drama series Casualty, most memorably playing the character Comfort for several years.
 She also featured in other popular television series, including Holby City and EastEnders.

-Among her notable stage credits are as Sophia in Errol John's Moon on a Rainbow Shawl, directed by Michael Buffong, in a 2012 production at the Royal National Theatre, and Marcus Gardley's The House that Will Not Stand at the Tricycle Theatre (2014), as well as, since 2016, performances in several Shakespeare plays: The Taming of the Shrew, Romeo and Juliet, Julius Caesar, The Tempest and Henry IV, Coriolanus and All's Well That Ends Well.
-In 2019, Laird appeared in the August Wilson play King Hedley II, alongside Lenny Henry, at Stratford East.
+Among her notable stage credits are as Sophia in Errol John's Moon on a Rainbow Shawl, directed by Michael Buffong, in a 2012 production at the Royal National Theatre, and Marcus Gardley's The House that Will Not Stand at the Tricycle Theatre (2014), directed by Indhu Rubasingham.

+Laird performed in seven Shakespeare plays over two years in 2016 and 2017: The Taming of the Shrew, Romeo and Juliet, Julius Caesar, The Tempest, Henry IV, Coriolanus, and All's Well That Ends Well.

+In 2019, Laird appeared in the August Wilson play King Hedley II, alongside Lenny Henry, at the Theatre Royal Stratford East.

+In October 2023, she featured in a revival of Mustapha Matura's play Meetings at the Orange Tree Theatre, directed by Kalungi Ssebandeke.